MiltonGreat/Drug-Name-Detection/README.md

 The dataset includes images of medicine bottles, blister packs, vials, and other packaging formats commonly found in the healthcare industry.
 By using this dataset, researchers and practitioners can advance the development of accurate and efficient drug name detection systems, contributing to improved medication management and patient safety in the healthcare industry.

-#### 3. Interpretation
+#### 3. Image Preprocessing and OCR

-The results indicate that the OCR model struggled to accurately detect the drug names.
-This could be due to:

-- Poor image quality
+The preprocess_image function applies multiple preprocessing steps to improve the image quality for OCR.
+The preprocessing steps include:

+- Grayscale conversion
-- Inadequate preprocessing
+- Image resizing
-- Lack of domain-specific training (fine-tuning required for drug name detection)

-#### 4. Next Steps and Improvements

-Improving Preprocessing: Experiment with advanced noise reduction techniques, adaptive thresholding, and image rotation to correct misaligned or noisy images.

-Custom Training or Fine-tuning: Fine-tune a model specifically for detecting drug names using the MobileNet SSD architecture or another lightweight model.

-Post-Processing Heuristics: Implement dictionary lookups for common drug names to enhance the post-OCR results.
-Apply domain-specific rules for filtering and improving the accuracy of the detected names.

-Optical Character Recognition (OCR): Try different OCR models or fine-tune Tesseract for better recognition performance in specific scenarios, such as drug name detection.
+- Gaussian blur for noise reduction
+- Sharpening using a Laplacian filter
+- Contrast enhancement with CLAHE
+- Binarization using Otsu’s thresholding
+- Rotation correction using Hough Line Transform

-#### 5. Evaluation
+#### 4. Evaluation

-This project uses WER (Word Error Rate) and character-level accuracy to better gauge the performance of the OCR model.
+The project evaluates OCR models using the following metrics:

+    Fuzzy Similarity: Measures the similarity between the extracted text and the target text using fuzzy string matching.
+    Character Accuracy: Measures the accuracy of the characters in the extracted text compared to the target text.
+    Word Error Rate (WER): A metric used to compare the error rate in the words extracted by OCR models.

-#### 6. Source
+#### 5. Source

 https://www.kaggle.com/datasets/pkdarabi/the-drug-name-detection-dataset